DevChrisChan/CiteCount/README.md

 - Keyboard shortcuts modal
 - Notifications will countdown before disappearing
 - New blogs

+2.1 (2B34b):
+- You can now manually exclude citations from being counted by clicking the citations counter
+- Citations modal has a new design
-- Clicking counter now copies the word count
+- Selecting text in text box will now dynamically update word counts